ActivitySpaceLab/gauteng-wellbeing-mapper-app/README.md

 * **Mental Health Mapping**: Track your mental wellbeing alongside your location data to understand environmental influences on your psychological health.
 * **Environmental Context**: Correlate your wellbeing data with environmental factors like air quality, green spaces, and climate conditions.
 * **Privacy-First Design**: Your data is only stored on your phone, so only you have access to it.
+* **Enhanced Survey Reminders**: Dual notification system with both device notifications and in-app prompts ensures you never miss survey opportunities, even when the app is closed.
+* **Research-Grade Reliability**: Comprehensive testing tools and diagnostics for research teams to verify notification system functionality.
 * **Multi-Site Research Support**: Participate in research studies in Barcelona, Spain or Gauteng, South Africa with site-specific surveys and consent forms.
 * **End-to-End Encryption**: Research data is encrypted with military-grade RSA+AES encryption before transmission to protect participant privacy.
 * **Secure Data Upload**: Bi-weekly encrypted uploads of survey responses and location data to authorized research servers.